 How Machine Learning Delivers Personalized Customer Experiences at Scale

-Site search delivers personalized content, but it still requires the intervention of the IT department to manually analyze and automate the relevance of your search engine.
-With traditional site search, the issue of scale still remains.
+Tagging content for appropriate personas can help enable personalization, but it still requires the intervention of the IT department to manually analyze and automate the relevance of your search engine.

 Your content team will take the insights they receive from usage analytics to understand what content is still needed but there’s still a gap for improving the relevance of the results of the content that does exist.
 For example, if users search “Keyboard” on your technology manufacturer site, the first result should be the most popular keyboard.
-But, for example, a new limited-edition keyboard becomes the most popular one month.
-The IT department will have to go in and manually adjust the results.
+But, for example, if a new limited-edition keyboard becomes available for one month only, your IT department will have to go in and manually adjust the results to promote that keyboard.

 Now imagine this happening with multiple product lines.
 Tuning for relevance becomes very time-consuming and a hard cost for website support.
 It is a myth that site search optimization is not worth this cost; site search users are more than 200 percent more likely to convert, according to research from WebLinc.

-Machine learning is the solution to minimizing this cost without affecting the conversion rate, and even improving it in many cases.
-By synthesizing your users’ context, online behavior and query with your usage analytics, machine learning automatically personalizes your search experience.
+Machine learning is the solution to minimizing this cost without affecting the conversion rate, and even improving it.
+By synthesizing your users’ context, online behavior and query with your usage analytics, machine learning automatically personalizes your website experience.

 In the travel website example, the IT team would not need to analyze and invest in tagging content for the different family vacation planner personas to deliver personalized customer experiences.
 By understanding their context, the machine learning will boost the results that more closely match their needs, and anticipate their needs with predictive recommendations.
 Once the database recognizes a family vacation planner that wants to relax, it can provide a personalized recommendation, for example, of a package for a spa or hot springs nearby.
 The ‘experience” planner’’ will receive recommendations for exciting family excursions, like whitewater rafting or a water park.